pravn27/javascript-tech-doc/docs/js-course-tutorials/namaste-js-course/readerDoc/E6-undefinedvsnotdefined.md

+---
+sidebar_position: 6
+---

-## undefined vs not defined in JS 🤔
+# E6 - undefined vs not defined in JS 🤔

 - **undefined** is very special keyword in JS language